-- 1. In the first stage, the consumer receives counseling on the mortgage after receipt of the initial good-faith estimate or § 1026.40 disclosure, or the high-cost mortgage disclosures under § 1026.32(c), if necessary. - 2.
+- 1. In the first stage, the consumer receives counseling on the mortgage after receipt of the Loan Estimate or § 1026.40 disclosure, or the high-cost mortgage disclosures under § 1026.32(c), if necessary. - 2.
 In the second stage, the consumer has a second contact with the counselor, so the counselor can verify receipt of all the additional required disclosures prior to issuing certification.